Compare Documents

 Compare Documents and Save the Result as an Image

-You can also compare two documents and save the result as an image.
+You can also compare two documents and save the result as an image using the CompareToImages method.
 In this case, each element of the returned array represents a single page of the output, rendered as an image.

 The following code example shows how to compare two DOCX documents and save the result as a PNG: